TruncatedDinoSour/armour/doc/d/keyfile-1.md

 of your password, meaning you shall set a strong password - clients may force users to set a strong password to not compromise the security of the whole system.

-This file has a single pass of encryption, which is good enough for obscuring the keys stored inside, although it is not recommended to share or spread your Keyfile publicly.
+This file has multiple passes of encryption, which is good enough for obscuring the keys stored inside, although it is not recommended to share or spread your Keyfile publicly.
 It must be kept secret, and if publicly released, the system shall be classified as highly compromised.